juanjoiie/Quality-Engineer-Test/README.md

 SoapUI Files
   * Testing - Quality Engineer-readyapi-project.xml - Main project file
   * SoapUI Testing folder - Generated folder which contains all the TESTs for this project.
+  * Testing Quality Engineer Report.pdf - Generated report after running all tests (The fail steps were set to validate error messages)

 ** The Database folder is optional; it contains the database connection script, the CREATE TABLE statement in MySQL for the table used to transfer the records and a snapshot of the database table with the loaded data by the process.